Free Clipart and Pictures

 still owned by the John Deere Corporation.

-of the Dallas Police Station.
+of a Dallas Police Station.
 Oswald is the assassin of

 President John F. Kennedy.

-1974...Ringo Starr becomes the 3rd former Beetle to have a solo #1 hit with
+1974...Ringo Starr becomes the third former Beetle to have a #1 hit with the

 Photograph.
-After their acrimonious breakup, Ringo was the only
+After the Beetles break up, Ringo is the only

-1783...Three months after the Treaty of Paris ended the American
+1783...Three months after the Treaty of Paris ends the American

 1952...Mouse Trap, the murder mystery

 written by novelist and playwright Agatha Christie, opens in the west end

 theater district of London.
 It

 will go on to become the longest,